sharwell/developer.rackspace.com/src/docs/load-balancers/quickstart.rst

 do not know their IDs, you can follow the steps outlined in the Compute Getting Started Guide for retrieving servers based on arbitrary properties.

-Now you have your servers, you can create your nodes:
+Now you have your servers, you can create your nodes and add them to the load
+balancer:

 .. include:: samples/create_nodes.rst

-Once this is done, you're ready to create your Load Balancer.

 Monitoring the health of your nodes
 -----------------------------------